 1. The MCPTT client attempts to start a call on MCPTT group A. The MCPTT client sends a group call request message to the MCPTT server containing MCPTT group A as the target group.

 2. The MCPTT server checks to see whether MCPTT group A is currently part of a preconfigured group regroup.
-In this case the group is part of an active preconfigured group regroup.
+In this case the group A is part of an active preconfigured group regroup.

 3. The MCPTT server sends a group call response to the MCPTT client indicating that the call setup is denied because the group is part of an in-progress group regroup.

-4. The MCPTT server sends the preconfigured regroup request to the MCPTT client containing MCPTT group D, the group ID of the preconfigured group.
+4. The MCPTT client notifies the user of the group call setup failure.

-NOTE 1: This message should be sent over unicast.

-5. The MCPTT client notifies the user of the group call setup failure and of the regrouping procedure.
+5. The MCPTT server initiates the Adding a user to regroup group due to comunication request to the group being regrouped procedure as described in clause 10.15.3.4 of 3GPP TS 23.280 [16]..

-6. The MCPTT client sends the preconfigured regroup response to the MCPTT server to acknowledge the regrouping action.

-7. The MCPTT server affiliates the regrouped MCPTT client to the regroup group.

-NOTE 2: If there is a call currently in progress on the regroup group then this MCPTT client can be added to the call using the late entry procedure.
+NOTE: If there is a call currently in progress on the regroup group then this MCPTT client can be added to the call using the late entry procedure.
 If there is no call currently in progress, then the MCPTT user can retry the group call setup.

-10.6.2.9.5.2 MCPTT client PTTs on preconfigured regroup group after group regroup has been cancelled
+10.6.2.9.5.2 Call request to a preconfigured regroup group after group regroup has been cancelled

 Figure 10.6.2.9.5.2-1 illustrates the procedure when a user attempts to setup a MCPTT group call on a preconfigured regroup group after the preconfigured MCPTT group regroup has been cancelled.